yingshaoxo/yingshaoxo/README.md

 So if you are a native English speaker, you can contact me to invite me to work for you as a part-time coder or researcher.

-All you have to pay is spent 10 minutes per day to practice English with me (I mean, just do a video chat or audio chat).
+All you have to pay is spent 10 minutes per day to practice English with me (I mean, just do a real time video chat or audio talk).

 <!--
 **yingshaoxo/yingshaoxo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.